3D Secure

 Frequently Asked Questions

 The ThreeDSecure component can be initiated using the evervault.ui.threeDSecure method by passing the session ID obtained in the previous step.
-Once you have intialized the ThreeDSecure Component, you can call the .mount() method to open the 3DS modal in the customer's browser, allowing the 3D Secure authentication to occur.
-The success event will be fired once the 3D Secure authentication process has been completed successfully.
-The failure event will be fired if the authentication process fails (e.g. the customer failed to authenticate).
+After you initialize the ThreeDSecure component, call the .mount() method to open the 3DS modal in the customer's browser to start the authentication process.
+The success event will be fired after the authentication process completes.
+The failure event will be fired if the authentication process fails (e.g., the customer failed to authenticate).
+These callbacks occur regardless of whether there was a challenge or if the flow was frictionless.

 Learn more about the JavaScript SDK.